Moving or Changing Your Company Name?

 2. Can a company own a CRN on a fitting or vessel and have multiple fabricators manufacturer it for them?
 Assuming valid QC documentation and Statutory Declarations (if it is a fitting) for each fabricator.

 - Fittings – No. A different CRN number is required for each manufacturer.
 Each manufacturer must submit their own complete application package (drawings, calculations, statutory declarations, proof tests, and all other required supporting documents).

 - Vessels – Yes.
 However, if a different drawing number is used by different fabricators, they must all reference the original drawing that the CRN covers.
 The data report needs to show the original drawing number and any other fabricator drawing number should be shown in the remarks section only.

 3. Can ownership of a CRN be transferred between companies?

 - Fittings – This will result in a new CRN being issued to the purchasing company due to the fact that new Stat Decs need to be submitted with a different manufacturing address or company name.
 See question 2 above.

 - Vessels – This would work the same as a name change.
 A letter of explanation outlining the name change and listing all of the affected CRN numbers is all that is required.
 Although Company A may purchase the registered vessel designs from Company B, please note that Company A is not just purchasing the design, they also accept full responsibility and liability of the designs including vessels that were previously built by Company B.

 Costing and Timeline:

-For a typical job we did where the brand name to be affixed to a fitting needed to be updated, the re-registration process took about the same amount of time as the first submission with design review – 8 weeks for Canada wide.
-The renewal fees at about $2000 came in at 85% of the original registration cost.
+For a typical case where the brand name to be affixed to a fitting needed to be updated, the re-registration process takes about the same amount of time as the first submission with design review – 8 weeks for Canada wide.
+The renewal fees are around 70-85% of the original registration cost.
 The product was registered Canada wide both times, except for BC and Saskatchewan where it was exempt from registration based on its fitting category.